Sambridda/Palm-Oil-System-Design/README.md

 ### 10.2 New Tank Class: The PO (Palm Olein) Tank

 One T10 tank may now be designated, via HMI input, as a dedicated palm olein store.
 Once designated, it is automatically excluded from the P3 melting rotation and the legacy tank-scoring system, manually hard-isolated via its ball valve as a PLC-independent safeguard, and dispensed only through operator-triggered HMI pulse logic (compute dispense time → run dispense valve → enter a 20 s-on/60 s pulse-hold to keep residual oil warm → clear on operator "process complete").
+Proposal IV extends this tank's governance model further (Section 11.3).

 ### 10.3 Two-Tier → Three-Tier Priority Architecture

 **Proposal II's** priority logic was effectively single-tier (T5 master, T10 demand-pull).

 **Proposal III** introduces a three-way ladder — **P1 (T5 trim-heat)**, **P2 (PO tank maintenance)**, **P3 (T10 palm oil melt)** — resolved not by hard lockout but by a **sequential daily energy budget**: P1 and P2 take what their computed duty periods require, and P3 receives the remainder of the 24-hour window by design.
 P2 is additionally bounded by a 10-minute arbitration window (sized at 3× T5's worst-case heat-up time) with a flat 5-minute cap, so it cannot starve P3 indefinitely.
+This sequential model is superseded by the need-array in Proposal IV (Section 11.2).

 ### 10.4 Coil Bore and Length: From Swept Variable to Fixed Spec

 **Proposal II** swept coil bore across 1", 1.25", 1.5", and 2" NPS to find a minimum-length design point (1.5" recommended, ≈56 m).

 **Proposal III** fixes the bore at **2-inch NPS Sch.
 10S across every tank** (T10, PO, and T5), with coil length fixed at **30 m** (T10/PO) and **10 m** (T5), and water supply fixed at a constant 70°C (previously 70–75°C, variable) with feed velocity reduced to 1.2 m/s (from 1.5 m/s).
 Because the oil-side film continues to dominate 1/U for the melting duty, standardising the bore for procurement simplicity costs almost nothing in thermal performance.
+This spec carries forward unchanged into Proposal IV.

 ### 10.5 NTU Model Correction: $C_\text{min} = C_w$, Not the Oil Throughput Rate